I saw you

 The light turned green and we moved forward again—

-I fought the tears, you cocked your head as though you heard something.
+I fought the tears, you cocked your head as though you heard

 Your mother drove slow.